PinaxX/Text-Sentiment-Analysis/README.md

 File: model.py
 Input: Dataset/Augmented_Train_Data.csv, Dataset/Preprocessed_Test_Data.csv
 Output: Extra/tokenizer.pickle, Extra/model.h5
-Description: First trains a Word2Vec model using training data, with WORD_EMBEDDING_DIM = 300.
+Description: First trains a Word2Vec model using training data (and Gensim), with WORD_EMBEDDING_DIM = 300.
 Then fits a tokenizer on training data, turns train and test texts to arrays of tokens, pads these arrays with 0s or truncates them to length = 100 (max length in training data is 297 and average length is 29, that's why I chose 100).
 Lastly trains a sequential model with this architecture (using keras):

 ![Model architecture](/Images/model_arch.jpg?raw=true)

+The vectors learned by the Word2Vec model are passed to the embedding layer as a non-trainable weight matrix.

 Model's result on test data is as follows: